The Obvious Isn’t So Obvious

 To illustrate this, I asked the class to draw a passenger jet from memory.
 We've all seen airplanes, yet the drawings were wildly inconsistent — wings in the wrong places, tails out of proportion, windows wandering up and down the fuselage.
 It was remarkable how little was retained about something so familiar.

-Sometimes the same phenomenon happens with Scripture.
-We assume we understand a verse, or we skim past a familiar passage.
-But when we slow down and carefully observe the details, the context, and the message God is communicating, we begin to see it with new clarity and depth.
+When we slow down and study the context and what God is communicating, we’ll begin to see it with new clarity and depth.

 Psalm 119:18 says, "Open my eyes to see the wonderful truths in your instructions."